miaomiaoYao/Rong_Wei/content/authors/admin/_index.md

   url: https://www.ustc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include causality analysis, statistic learning.
-Besides, the idea of applying statistic analysis methods to help build models for computational neuroscience, intersected with machine learning and AI really interests me.
+bio: My research interests include causality analysis, statistic learning.Besides, the idea of applying statistic analysis methods to help build models for computational neuroscience, intersected with machine learning and AI really interests me.

 # Interests to show in About widget
 interests: